marklogic/flux/docs/getting-started.md

 ## Previewing commands

 For many data movement use cases, it can be helpful to see a preview of the data read from a particular source before any processing occurs to write that data to a destination.
-NT supports this via a `--preview` argument that accepts a number of records to read and display, but without writing the data anywhere.
+NT supports this via a `--preview` option that accepts a number of records to read and display, but without writing the data anywhere.
 The following example shows how an export command can preview 10 rows read from MarkLogic without writing any data to files: